 How you go about building your relationship does of course depend on many factors.
 We’ve already discussed the need for good, regular, open communication.
 This should ideally help build trust, respect and understanding.
 The ease with which you can support them will naturally vary.
 Your ability to influence your boss will depend on how well you’ve understood the four factors discussed earlier: goals, pressure, strength and weaknesses, and preferred style.

 Our forthcoming article “managing by friendship” suggests a counter-culture approach to managing.
 It may be that many of us would not count our boss as our friends.
-In fact in our articles: What Makes a Happy Company and The Value Of A Good Manager?
-People Leave Managers Not Companies we see that survey evidence points towards many of us finding our boss to be the least person we’d want to spend time with!
+In fact in our articles: What Makes a Happy Company and The Value Of A Good Manager, we see that survey evidence points towards many of us finding our boss to be the least person we’d want to spend time with!